pavan3008/AmazonLP/README.md

     - “Can you describe a time when you had to dig into technical details to resolve a disagreement?”
     - “How do you approach conflicts that involve deeply technical aspects of a project?”

+---

+### 7. **Mistake in Not Parallelizing the JSON Processing**

+- **Situation**: I was working on a service where thousands of JSON files were passed to a Large Language Model (LLM) to extract intents from each file, which would then be compiled into a final output file.
+I confidently set the service to run on the full batch of thousands of JSON files.
+However, after an hour of processing, I realized that the service was only halfway through, and the remaining JSONs were still pending.
+The project was time-sensitive, and my manager was waiting for the results to pass them on to the next team, which needed them for production-related tasks.

+- **Task**: I needed to quickly find a way to speed up the process and deliver the extracted intents to my manager before the deadline, ensuring that the downstream team could continue with their production tasks.

+- **Action**: Upon analyzing the problem, I realized that I had overlooked an important aspect—**parallelizing the tasks**.
+The service was running sequentially on each JSON file, which was why it was taking much longer than expected.
+To fix this, I quickly rewrote the script to use **multithreading**, allowing the workload to be distributed across multiple threads so that several JSON files could be processed in parallel.
+I implemented the new script and reran the service, distributing the thousands of JSONs across different threads to significantly increase processing speed.

+- **Result**: The multithreaded approach drastically reduced the processing time, allowing me to complete the task much faster than before.
+The intents were successfully extracted and delivered to my manager on time, ensuring that the downstream team could continue with their production work without further delays.
+This solution not only saved the project but also improved the overall efficiency of the service for future use.

+- **What I Gained**: From this mistake, I learned the importance of considering performance optimizations like **parallelization** when dealing with large datasets.
+It reinforced my understanding of balancing performance and scalability in time-sensitive projects.
+This experience also taught me the value of being proactive in identifying solutions quickly when under pressure, ensuring that projects are delivered on time.